B-rody/b-rody.github.io/_pages/projects/assetfurnace.md

 The final build produces a single executable that runs fully offline after setup.
 Each pipeline run generates a complete bundle folder in ~20 minutes, containing all assets, metadata, and documentation ready for upload.
 I could have made it faster, but this model confgiuration provided the most reliable and highest quality results.
 Plus, reducing draft time for a digital asset bundle from multiple hours to 20 minutes felt like a pretty good improvement to me.

-Building AssetForge taught me a lot about multi-agent orchestration, resilient retry logic for LLM APIs, AI SDKs, configuring tool calls, ephemeral containers and file creation and management.
+Building assetfurnace taught me a lot about multi-agent orchestration, resilient retry logic for LLM APIs, AI SDKs, configuring tool calls, ephemeral containers and file creation and management.

 ## What This Project Highlights
 - Multi-agent pipeline design (structured outputs, schema validation, streaming)